marinamontoro/PhoneTest/README.md

 In the project directory, you can run:

+### `npm install`

 ### `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+To launch cypress to run the e2e testing, you have the script:

+### `npm run cypress:report`

+When the execution finish you will see a generated report with the result of the e2e testing

 The page will reload when you make changes.\
 You may also see any lint errors in the console.